temporalio/documentation/docs/application-development/foundations.md

 ### Gitpod

-You can run a Temporal Cluster and develop Temporal Applications in your browser using [Gitpod](https://gitpod.io/#https://github.com/temporalio/samples-typescript/).
+Run a Temporal Cluster and develop Temporal Applications in your browser using [Gitpod](https://gitpod.io/#https://github.com/temporalio/samples-typescript/).

 One-click deployments are available for the [temporalio/samples-go](https://github.com/temporalio/samples-go) repo and the [temporalio/samples-typescript](https://github.com/temporalio/samples-typescript) repo.